-11. Alteration of Land or Excavation.
-Except for Required Actions provided in Section 7 or as otherwise explicitly permitted by the terms of this Easement, there shall be no filling, excavating, grading, draining or dredging outside of the Hydro Operating Zone, nor any change in the general topography of the Property; provided, however, such activities shall be permitted outside of the Hydro Operating Zone in the course of prudent and customary land management activities and/or to protect, preserve, or enhance the Beneficial Public Values.
+10. Alteration of Land or Excavation.
+Except in the exercise of Grantor's expressly reserved rights stated in Section 6 of this Easement, there shall be no filling, excavating, grading, draining or dredging, nor any change in the general topography of the Property; provided, however, such activities shall be permitted in the course of prudent and customary land management activities and/or to protect, preserve, or enhance the Beneficial Public Values.

-12. Billboards.
-Except for Required Actions provided in Section 7 or permitted uses under Exhibit I or Grantee's signs permitted under Section 5.3, there shall be no placement of billboards or advertising facilities.
+11. Billboards.
+Except for Grantee's signs permitted under Section 4.3, there shall be no placement of billboards or advertising facilities.
 The use of Grantor's logo and/or trade style on a sign will not in and of itself constitute a billboard or advertising facility under this provision.

-EXHIBIT G
+EXHIBIT E